yackx/ipgo/content/classic/conway/conway.md

 ### Presentation

 The Game of Life[^game-of-life] is a cellular automaton devised by John Horton Conway[^conway] in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state (*seed*), requiring no further input.
 One interacts with the game by creating an initial configuration and observing how it evolves.
-It is Turing complete[^turing-complete].
+The game is Turing complete[^turing-complete].

 [^game-of-life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
 [^conway]: https://en.wikipedia.org/wiki/John_Horton_Conway